mcneel/computeclient_js/docs/Surface.rst

    Returns a curve that interpolates points on a surface.
 The interpolant lies on the surface.

    :param System.Collections.Generic.IEnumerable<Point2d> points: List of at least two UV parameter locations on the surface.
-   :param float tolerance: Tolerance used for the fit of the pushup curve.
-Generally, the resulting interpolating curve will be within tolerabce of the surface.
+   :param float tolerance: Tolerance used for the fit of the push-up curve.
+Generally, the resulting interpolating curve will be within tolerance of the surface.
    :param bool closed: If false, the interpolating curve is not closed.
 If true, the interpolating curve is closed, and the last point and first point should generally not be equal.
    :param int closedSurfaceHandling: If 0, all points must be in the rectangular domain of the surface.
 If the surface is closed in some direction, \
-      then this routine will interpret each point and place it at an appropriate location in the the covering space. \
+      then this routine will interpret each point and place it at an appropriate location in the covering space. \
       This is the simplest option and should give good results. \
       If 1, then more options for more control of handling curves going across seams are available. \
       If the surface is closed in some direction, then the points are taken as points in the covering space. \